shsagir/play-area-sync/docs/app.md

 2. Click the "Change ownership" button
 3. Choose a different Company (and Billing Contact)

 The `Change ownership` button, linked from your App overview is a very powerful tool.
-You can move the App to a different Company or Billing Contact you have access to.
+You can move the App to a different [Company](/company) or [Billing Contact](/billing-contact) you have access to.
 That means, you can assign the App to a different team, and or to be billed from a different [Billing Contact](/billing-contact).

-This action can only be done by Accounts who have Owner or Admin privileges on both Companies.
+This action can only be done by [Accounts](/account) who have Owner or Admin privileges on at least two [Companies](/company) or one Company with two [Billing Contacts](/billing-contact).
+In other words, you need to have something first, to change it to.
 Also the App must be paid, not in trial mode.

+The App will be billed on the old Billing Contact until that day of change and from the next day on to the new Billing Contact.
+For example: If you move your App on the 15ths of a month to the Billing Contact of another Company, it will be billed until the 15ths to the old Billing Contact and starting from the 16ths to the new Billing Contact.

 #### Inviting a client to take over an App